 15. Cesky Terrier

 Small but adventurous, Cesky Terriers are standardly 10-13 inches, but vary from 14-24 pounds.
-If you ask us, Ceskies are an underrated breed.
+If you ask us, Ceskies are a very underrated dog breed.
+In fact, they may be some of the greatest dogs for an equally calm and reserved owner.

 Highlights: Zesty, Smallest Dog, Proud